DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ---
-title: "Welcoming Ukrainian teachers and trainee teachers to the UK"
+title: "Ukrainian teachers and trainees coming to the UK"
 description: |-
   Advice for Ukrainian refugees who wish to teach or train to teach in England.
 related_content: